 Threat of Invasion from the Fatimids

-Shambhala on an External, Internal, and Spiritual Level
+Shambhala on an External, Internal and Spiritual Level

-So if we look at the geography teachings in Kalachakra, it speaks about different regions, going further north, in the context of how do you measure the shortest day in the winter in these places, and it gives the measurements for that; it’s part of the astrology and astronomy.
-And if you do the calculations, it turns out that the latitude at which Shambhala is found, according to the texts, would correspond to the latitude where you would find Mount Kailash, a holy sacred mountain to both Hindus and Buddhists, and that would make sense.
-And also in the text you have a description of what Shambhala looks like geographically: and it’s a valley surrounded by mountains on all sides; and there are two little lakes joined with a piece of land in the middle of it, and that’s where the king had his palace.
+If we look at the geography teachings in Kalachakra, they speak about different regions, going further north, in the context of how we measure the shortest day in the winter in these places, and they give the measurements for that; it’s part of the astrology and astronomy.
+If we do the calculations, it turns out that the latitude at which Shambhala is found, according to the texts, would correspond to the latitude where we would find Mount Kailash, a holy sacred mountain to both Hindus and Buddhists, and that would make sense.
+Also, in the text, we have a description of what Shambhala looks like geographically; it’s a valley surrounded by mountains on all sides, and there are two little lakes joined with a piece of land in the middle of it, and that’s where the king had his palace.

-So then we have an alternative level, and the alternative level is, as I said, the level of spiritual practice – specifically, Buddhist practice.
-Because when we look at the external and internal cycles, these are driven by forces of karma, it’s called; and so they’re driven by the habits and instincts and customs that are built up by people living with a great deal of confusion about reality.
-And because they’re confused about how they exist, about how other people exist, how the world exists, then they have a lot of disturbing emotions – greed, attachment, anger, jealousy, etc. – because they don’t see the interconnectedness of everybody, and so they’re very selfish, “I have to get everything for me,” and “Get everything away from me” – with anger and hatred – “that threatens me.”
+Then we have an alternative level, and the alternative level is, as I said, the level of spiritual practice, specifically Buddhist practice.
+Because when we look at the external and internal cycles, these are driven by forces of karma, it’s called; they’re driven by the habits and instincts and customs that are built up by people living with a great deal of confusion about reality.
+Because they’re confused about how they exist, about how other people exist, how the world exists, then they have a lot of disturbing emotions – greed, attachment, anger, jealousy, etc. – because they don’t see the interconnectedness of everybody, and so they’re very selfish, “I have to get everything for me,” and “Get everything away from me,” with anger and hatred, “that threatens me.”

 We can see from this brief discussion that there are, in the actual teachings about Shambhala in the Buddhist sphere, many, many pieces, and these pieces give different aspects of these Kalachakra and Shambhala teachings.
 There are many different levels.
-And the early European pioneers who came to India only were able to pick up little, little pieces of it.
+The early European pioneers who came to India were only able to pick up little, little pieces of it.
 They didn’t have available to them at that time – it wasn’t their fault – but they didn’t have available to them at that time the translations of the full picture.
-So they got the general idea, with this idea of Shambhala representing like a spiritual paradise, a land of peace, which on the one hand led to the idea of Shangrila that you find in this novel, Lost Horizon, by James Hilton; and also the idea of Shambhala as being the source of overcoming, in a sort of destructive war sense, the forces of ignorance, non-spirituality; and the association of this with a whole new golden age, whether on a spiritual level we’re talking about enlightenment or we’re talking about the end of the kaliyuga, or whatever.
-But you have this in the Western versions that evolved.
-So in this way we can understand that Shambhala as a symbol has been very helpful and useful, certainly in its original Indian context, both Hindu and Buddhist, and it has been helpful in the various Western occult traditions that have used it based on this early information that they had.
-So it’s been helpful in both spheres.
-But if we ask the question, “But what really is Shambhala?” the Buddhist answer would be “All of them,” which for some Western ways of thinking is not so easy to accept, but all of them have a certain validity.
+So they got the general idea, with this idea of Shambhala representing like a spiritual paradise, a land of peace, which on the one hand, led to the idea of Shangrila that we find in this novel, Lost Horizon, by James Hilton; and also the idea of Shambhala as being the source of overcoming, in a sort of destructive war sense, the forces of ignorance, non-spirituality, and the association of this with a whole new golden age, whether on a spiritual level we’re talking about enlightenment, or we’re talking about the end of the kaliyuga, or whatever.
+But we have this in the Western versions that evolved.
+In this way, we can understand that Shambhala as a symbol has been very helpful and useful, certainly in its original Indian context, both Hindu and Buddhist, and it has been helpful in the various Western occult traditions that have used it based on this early information that they had.
+So, it’s been helpful in both spheres, but if we ask the question, “What really is Shambhala?” the Buddhist answer would be, “All of them,” which for some Western ways of thinking is not so easy to accept, but all of them have a certain validity.